apache/tvm-rfcs/rfcs/0008-microtvm-project-api.md

 To provide support for a platform, a **template project** is first defined.
 Template projects are expected to exist entirely inside a directory and are identified to TVM by the path to the directory locally.
 Template projects may live either inside the TVM repository (when they can be included in the TVM CI) or in other version control repositories.
-The template project contains at minium an implementation of the **Project API** inside an executable program known as the **TVM Project API Server**.
+The template project contains at minimum an implementation of the **Project API** inside an executable program known as the **TVM Project API Server**.